listspa/groot/CONTRIBUTING.md

 # Making a release

 First, update the release notes in `homepage.component.ts`.
 Afterwards, simply run `npm run release` and answer the questions when prompted.
+To do a pre-release (because you need to test it in another project), simply enter something like "0.13.0-alpha.0".

+The script will automatically create a git tag for every release.
+To do an hotfix, the procedure is:

+- create a branch v0.12.4-hotfix
+- commit your fixes (ideally) on the master and cherry-pick them on the branch, or vice-versa
+- do a release such as 0.12.4-hotfix.0 on your branch

 # CI server